Chef Philip Rachinger | Restaurant Mühltalhof | The Aficionados

 previous story next story

-Philip Rachinger is ranked as one of the top chefs in Austria and beyond, famed for his maverick relationship to his homeland through food, taste, texture, scent and provenance.
-Rachinger is a curious thinker, never fearing to question and innovate.
-Philip Rachinger is the sixth generation of family culinary talents at his Mühltalhof Restaurant and Hotel in Neufelden, Austria.
+A no-menu foodie concept that explores the flavours of the now and according to the raw creative talent of the chef - fear not; you are about to feast on the culinary sound bites of Philip Rachinger.
+Ranked as one of the top chefs in Austria and beyond, famed for his maverick relationship to his homeland through food, taste, texture, scent and provenance.
+Rachinger is a curious thinker, a freestyler never fearing to question and innovate.
+Philip Rachinger is the sixth generation of family culinary talents at his restaurant OIS, Mühltalhof Hotel in Neufelden, Austria.

 Incredibly charismatic, likeable, focused and always on the lookout for some fun, his enthusiasm for food is infectious, as are his signature dishes infused with his natural passion for exploiting the uncomplicated indigenous plates of Austrian food.